Inspect and repair driveway.

 Refresh guest bedroom.

 If you’ll be hosting overnight guests this summer, now’s the time to refresh their living quarters.
 Clear away any clutter or personal items that have built up over previous months, freshen sheets and pillow cases and ensure the bathroom is well stocked with everything they need for an enjoyable visit.
-A few fun extras are local literature, maps of the city and a treat to nibble on and a bevvy or two.
+A few fun extras are local literature, maps of the city, a treat to nibble on and a bevvy or two.

 Host a yard sale.

 This beautiful weather is the perfect time to get rid of any unwanted stuff.
 Pick a weekend and set up a yard sale.
 Check in with neighbours as they too may have things they’d like to put up for sale.
 Remember: one man’s trash is another man’s treasure!

 Between having the air conditioning on full blast and watering our thirsty lawns and gardens, a lot of energy and water is used over the summer months.
 To cut down on costs and your environmental footprint, consider: fixing leaks in faucets and irrigation systems; watering your garden and lawn in the early morning or evening; collecting rainwater to use in the garden; and using fans and open windows on the not-as-hot days instead of air conditioning.

 Whether vegetable or floral, keep a watchful eye on your beautiful garden and provide maintenance as needed.
 Tending to your garden regularly will ensure the fruits of your labour grow to full potential.